Gavin-Persad/predictions/plan.md

 - message panel - dashboard needs refreshed to show changes when adding deleting or editing messages
 - delete game week - errors where it deletes the fixtures but not the game week
 - dashboard - need to test league tile view if you are not in the top 6
-- dashbaord - links need to be routed to page with props, enter scores, league

 24. Prepare for beta testing